-Table 2 shows the numbers in broad age groups, and the proportion of the VR deaths captured by the NPR is shown in Figure 4 for each age group.
-There has been a considerable increase in this proportion for children <15 years which then seemed to have been levelling off at about 60% prior to the uptick in 2012 to 2014.
+Table 2 shows the numbers of deaths (excluding late registrations) in broad age groups, and the proportion of these VR deaths captured by the NPR is shown in Figure 5 for each age group.
+There has been a considerable increase in this proportion for children <15 years which then seemed to have been levelling off at about 60% prior to the uptick in 2012 to 2015.
 In this age group, the proportion of unnatural VR deaths captured by the NPR is higher than the proportion of naturals because in this age group most natural deaths occur at young ages often before the birth is registered whereas the unnatural deaths tend to occur at older ages.
-While the proportions for the 15-59 year age group remained fairly level, there has been a noticeable increase for 2011 increasing it to over 96% and by 2013 and 2014 it was close to 99%.
-This trend is also apparent in the proportions in the 60+ year age group, where the proportion is now (inexplicably) over 100% for the natural and total.
-In the case of unnatural deaths in the 60+ year age group, although the proportion has increased since 2005 and has now reached 75% with the increase in proportions in 2011, it is unclear why it is so low given the near complete match for natural deaths.
-This and the blips in the number of unnatural deaths in 2008 and 2012, shown in red in the table, suggest problems with classification of deaths in the NPR data which require further investigation.
+While the proportions for the 15-59 year age group remained fairly level, there has been a noticeable increase for 2011 increasing it to over 96% and by 2013 and 2014 it was close to 99% before dropping off slightly for 2015.
+This trend is also apparent in the proportions in the 60+ year age group, where the proportion has been (inexplicably) over 100% for the natural and total from 2011 onwards.
+In the case of unnatural deaths in the 60+ year age group, although the proportion has increased since 2005 and reaching 75% in 2011 and hovering around 70% after that, it is unclear why it is so low given the near complete match for natural deaths.
+This and the blips in the number of unnatural deaths in 2008 and 2013 (shown in red in the table) suggest problems with classification of deaths in the NPR data which require further investigation.